Sdcrouse/careers-twitter/README.md

 A hallmark of the Twitter platform is hashtags.
 (The # symbol.)
 Essentially, it’s a way to categorize messages based on topic/keyword.
 It allows people to follow related tweets and makes it easier to find tweets/users in Twitter’s Search.
 While using hashtags in your tweets is good, make sure to do so in moderation. #Hashtagging #every #word #in #your #tweet #is #not #necessary #and #looks #spammy.

-Unlike other social media platforms, like LinkedIn, Facebook, and Instagram, things move much quicker on Twitter.
+Unlike other social media platforms, like LinkedIn, Facebook, and Instagram, things move much more quickly on Twitter.
 For this reason, it is perfectly acceptable to tweet multiple times a day — even right in a row.
 (Especially if you’re participating in a [Twitter chat](https://blog.bufferapp.com/twitter-chat-101) or tweeting during a live event.)

 Another feature on Twitter is direct messaging.
 However, you can only direct message people who follow you.